 How far is the real Desert from Marrakech?

-The main sand dunes in the Sahara desert are the Erg Chebbi and Erg Chigaga dunes.
+The main dunes in the Sahara desert are the Erg Chebbi and Erg Chigaga dunes.
 Each destination offers a wonderful experience while Erg Chebbi dunes are much more accessible.
-This area offers modern accommodations right on the foot of the sand dunes in the desert town of Merzouga.
+This area offers modern accommodations right at the foot of the dunes in the desert town of Merzouga.
 It is a tourist town that has many restaurants and shops as well.

 How to get to the Sahara Desert?